 In The First 10 Days

 Hematoma.
 This results from bleeding into the scrotum.
 It can get large and painful, and turn the scrotum black and blue.
 Incidence with conventional vasectomy is around 3%.
-The NSV literature puts it at 0.3%, but I’ve only seen 5 “big ones” in 10,000 cases(0.05%).
+The NSV literature puts it at 0.3%, but I’ve only seen about 10 “big ones” in 11,000 cases(0.1%).

 Infection.
 Minor infections occur in about 2% of patients.
 Serious infections, requiring intravenous antibiotics or drainage of an abscess occur in less than 0.1% of cases.
 Even the rare serious infections usually resolve completely in a few weeks.

 Vasitis or Epididymitis.
 Inflammation and swelling of the tissue surrounding the vas or extending down around the epididymis (the part just below the vas that joins it to the testicle) occurs about 2% of the time.
 It’s usually mild and transient, no bigger than a grape.
-Needless to say, it can be painful, but this too will settle with religious use of anti-inflammatory drugs (NSAIDS such as naproxen).
+It can be painful, but this too will settle with religious use of anti-inflammatory drugs (NSAIDS such as naproxen).
 It can sometimes take a few weeks to settle down.
-Given that swelling is what the male genitalia like to do best, all this is not surprising.
-In fact, inflammation and erection both produce swelling through almost identical biochemical pathways.
 That is why I encourage the liberal use of naproxen or other NSAIDS for a full week post-op, even if you’re not having pain.

 Sperm Granuloma.
 This is a small inflammatory lump which can occur near the cut end of the vas or in the epididymis weeks or even months after surgery.
 It can be painful, but it’s not serious and usually resolves with a short course of an NSAID like naproxen.
 The incidence is about 1 in 1000.